peaclab/CoMTE/README.md

 ## Requirements

-These files use data sets that are uploaded to Zenodo, at the [URL](https://doi.org/10.5281/zenodo.3760027)
+We provide NATOPS dataset in the repo and you can start using CoMTE without downloading the other data sets.

-The code assumes that the data is located at ./data
+In case you want to see more examples, we use HPC data sets in our paper and these are located on [Zenodo](https://doi.org/10.5281/zenodo.3760027).
+After you click download, it will send a request to the owner, and after the approval, you will receive a link to download HPC data sets.

 A python 3.x installation is required, as well as the packages inside `requirements.txt` and the `fast_features` package.